ZeliangSu/SegmentPy/docs/index.rst

 =====================================
 Welcome to SegmentPy's homepage!
 =====================================
-SegmentPy (Pronunciation: Segment Pie) Alpha v0.1a is a open-source graphical interface for training machine learning models to segment CT-images.
+SegmentPy (Pronunciation: Segment Pie) Alpha v0.1a is a open-source graphical interface for training machine learning models to segment multiphase images.
 This software includes also analytic tools for research purposes.

 Thank you for using the SegmentPy!
 If you encountered issues, or you hope to have new features, or have any other questions, you are welcomed to join us at https://github.com/ZeliangSu/SegmentPy/issues